till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 This session will be a workshop with lots of practical exercises that you can work through at your own pace.
 This is to ensure that you all gain something from this course, independent of your current Python and general programming knowledge.

 We will work through this sheet as follows.
 For each of the following chapters, the tasks are grouped into **ascending order of difficulty**.
-Please attempt all tasks within the Chapter, starting with the easiest, until we reach a **Checkpoint** at which I will ask you to move on to the next Chapter.

-We will also cover some basics together as a class at the beginning of each chapter.
+Please attempt all tasks under **Mandatory exercises**, and if you have time before we move on, have fun with the **Optional exercises**.

+**One plea**: If you are done earlier than your neighbour, please help us out by offering your help to them.
+Explaining something is a sure-fire way to really understand it yourself!

 # Homework for the next Session

+Any unfinished Mandatory Exercises from the Recap chapter will be your homework.

-If you have exercises left before wrapping up today's session, please finish them as homework for the next session. **This is mandatory.** For assessing your homework, we expect a coded solution.
+ **This is mandatory.** For assessing your homework, we expect a coded solution.
 However, if you really get stuck with an exercise, this is not a problem, and instead of program code, we need you to explain as well as you can where and how you got stuck.
 It is just as useful being able to describe what the problem is as it is to solve it.

 # Writing Python programs on Raspberry Pi